What DPSC Actually Means for Your Bank

 • Surveillance: CCTV with 90-day retention minimum, monitored centrally

-• Most common inspection gap: ATM patch management — RBI expects patches within 30 days of vendor release; most banks operate on quarterly patch cycles
+Most Common Inspection Gap ATM patch management.
+RBI expects patches within 30 days of vendor release; most banks operate on quarterly patch cycles.
+Inspectors ask for the patch log per ATM — not a bank-wide policy statement.

 • Full KYC PPI: transaction limits as per RBI PPI Master Directions; limits cannot be enhanced without KYC upgrade